Procedure for Submitting Academic Appeals (Medical)

 If the instructor agrees to grant the request, he/she will make the necessary changes on the appellant’s record.
 No further action is required.

 If the appellant is dissatisfied with the decision of the instructor, a written request for relief may be submitted to the Undergraduate Chair.
 The summary resulted from the consultation with the instructor should be used as the basis for the appeal.
 The appeal to the Undergraduate Chair should directly address why the instructor’s decision should be overturned.
 It should not contain any reasons that have not been presented to the instructor.
-The Undergraduate Chair will formally respond to the student in writing informing his/her decision.
+The Undergraduate Chair will formally respond to the student in writing informing their decision.

 The contact information of Undergraduate/Department Chairs in Science and Basic Medical Sciences can be found here.